AngeloACR/teysu/README.md

     - Setup of Teysu Database

 - At the end, you will have a Teysu working environment which you can access from your pc.
 To do that, open your web browser and go to "your_ip/teysu", where your_ip is the IP address of your machine.
-When you You will see the Teysu login page.
-To log in and start your Teysu experience, enter the following credentials:

-    Username: Teysu
-    Password: 2019Teysu9102

 You can get your IP address by running the following command in terminal: